Thesis

 Pushing beyond the automation of the Bill Pay process, Ramp also broadened the flexibility with which customers pay those bills.
 Bill Pay provides automatic syncing of bills and payments between Ramp and a customer’s choice of accounting software.
 This occurs whenever a bill is created, after every update, and when the payment has been made.

 Ramp provides vendor tax support as well.
-Bill Pay users can add and store their vendor’s W9 information directly in Ramp and export that information for easier 1099 processing at year-end.
+Bill Pay users can add and store their vendors’ W9 information directly in Ramp and export that information for easier 1099 processing at year-end.

-In August 2022, the company launched Ramp Flex, where users can elect to have Ramp pay their bills up-front and can choose when to pay Ramp back (30, 60, or 90 days later.)
-That flexibility is intended to create additional breathing room for companies who are trying to manage their working capital between what bills are due and what cash they need to run their business day-to-day.
+In August 2022, the company launched Ramp Flex, where users can elect to have Ramp pay their bills up-front and can choose when to pay Ramp back (30, 60, or 90 days later).
+That flexibility is intended to create additional breathing room for companies that are trying to manage their working capital between what bills are due and what cash they need to run their business day-to-day.

 Vendor Management